Cafes for All: Introductory Training With Julie Westrop

 Over 40 schools subscribing to PLP have now sent staff on Cafés for All training in order to offer Café sessions for pupils and their families.
 Pre-school settings in the Peterborough area have begun to offer Café sessions to their families and Café hub schools are currently being established in Peterborough for staff from other schools to visit.
 The Cafés for All approach is well regarded nationally by schools, parents, children and Ofsted.

-- Have a secure understanding of Cafés for All - concept and rationale
+- Have a secure understanding of the Cafés for All® concept and rationale

-- Understand how to help all parents/families support and develop a child’s learning, confidence and achievement
+- Understand how to help all parents/families support and develop a child’s learning

-- Have begun action planning for the introduction of Cafés with a secure understanding of how to evaluate impact on pupil and adult outcomes as well as aspects of school improvement
+- Have begun action planning for the introduction of cafés, with a secure understanding of how to evaluate impact on pupil and adult outcomes as well as embed cafés in school improvement planning